 About This Fundraiser

-After having escaped North Korea, defectors in China face the threat of repatriation to back to North Korea where they may be imprisoned, tortured, and/or executed.
-Forced to live in hiding, North Korean refugees, especially women, can fall victim to sex trafficking and exploitation.
-It costs approximately $2500 USD to rescue one person and bring him or her safely to South Korea.
-Those doing the actual rescuing risk significant jail terms if caught.
-Here are NKHR's main links:
+Most of NKHR's rescued come from China, where they face the threat of repatriation to North Korea where they will be put into prisons, tortured, and even executed.
+Because they have to live in hiding, North Korean refugees, especially women, fall victim to labor and sex trafficking.
+It costs approximately $2500 usd to rescue one person and bring him or her safely to South Korea.”

 About R4R 2015